ryouchinsa/ryouchinsa.github.io/settings/README.md

 # Export/Import settings file
 You can export the current settings file and import to another computer.

+# Locate settings file
+You can change the location of the settings file.
+If you change the location to iCloud drive, you can share the settings file among multiple devices.

 # Open app folder
 You can open an app folder and delete the cache files.